isLinXu/YOLOv8_Efficient/README.md

 ---

 - ... ...
+- 2023/09/20 - add yolov8 gradio demo and continue other work...
 - 2023/01/16 - add train_detect, train_cls and train_seg
 - 2023/01/10 - add yolov8 metrics and logs
 - 2023/01/09 - add val.py and fix some error